This easy and creamy vegetarian mushroom and spinach pasta is a fantastic option for a quick delicious meal in just 10 minutes!

 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
-Looking at your pictures always makes me smile *and super hungry*!

-Creamy Mushroom and Spinach Spaghetti
+Creamy Mushroom and Spinach Pasta

-- 1-2 tsbp extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- 1 small red onion finely minced
+- 1 small red onion, finely minced

-- 1 garlic clove lightly crushed
+- 1 garlic clove, lightly crushed

-- 120 gr organic spinach leaves
+- 120 g organic spinach leaves

-- 150 gr organic white mushrooms halved
+- 150 g white or chestnut mushrooms, halved

-- sea salt and black pepper to taste
+- sea salt and black pepper, to taste

 - Cook the spaghetti in a large pan of lightly salted boiling water for 8 mins or until al dente.

 - Meanwhile, heat a large pan over medium heat.
 Add the extra virgin olive oil, followed by the finely chopped onion, mushrooms and garlic.
 Cook over medium-low heat for 5 minutes, then add the spinach leaves and cover with a lid.
-Stir occasionally until the spinach are tender, and season with salt and pepper.
+Stir occasionally until the spinach leaves are tender, and season with salt and pepper.
 Discard the garlic and remove the pan from the heat.